This consultation has now closed

 - Monitor and improve standards of service in the trade

-The full guidance is available to download at the end of this page and we have provided a summary of the key changes below.
+The full guidance and consultation report are available to download at the end of this page.

-Responses to the consultation will be analysed and a report drafted for consideration at the Eastbourne Borough Council Licensing Committee in the Autumn.
+This summary report will be considered at the Eastbourne Borough Council Licensing Committee in the Autumn 2019.